25 Factors to Consider When Adopting from South Korea

 + Referral Method

 The adoption agency matches the parents with a child.
+Parents receive photos and a medical and social history of the child, and have 2 weeks to decided whether to accept the referral.
 Once the parents gave accepted the referral, they complete their paperwork for their adoption application to the Korean government.

 + Travel in Country